Jack Rodwell: Everton

 At the beginning of the 2009–10 season, Rodwell earned his first start in European competition in a UEFA Europa League match against Czech Republic team Sigma Olomouc and he marked the occasion by scoring two long-range goals, helping Everton to a 4–0 win.
-In the return, Rodwell started the whole game and helped the club draw 1–1, resulting in the club progressing through to the Group Stage following a 5–1 win on aggregate.
+In the return, Rodwell started the whole game and helped the club draw 1–1, resulting in the club progressing through to the group stage following a 5–1 win on aggregate.
 Since the start of the 2009–10 season, he started in the first eleven matches until missing one match, due to flu-like symptoms.
 After missing one match, Rodwell returned to the starting line–up against Stoke City, playing the whole game, in a 1–1 draw on 4 October 2009.
 However, he suffered a minor muscle injury during a 3–2 loss against Hull City on 25 November 2009, resulting in him missing two matches.
-His return was short–lived when Rodwell suffered a hamstring injury and was substituted in the 8th minute, as Everton lost 1–0 against BATE Borisov on 17 December 2009.
-Following this, he was sidelined for two months with the injury.
+His return was short–lived when Rodwell suffered a hamstring injury and was substituted in the 8th minute, as Everton loss 1–0 against BATE Borisov on 17 December 2009.
+Following this, he was out for two months with the injury.

 On 10 February 2010, Rodwell returned to the first team from injury following a two-month absence, coming on as 74th-minute substitute, in a 2–1 win against Chelsea.
 In a follow–up match, he scored his first Premier League goal in Everton's 3–1 win against Manchester United.
 After the match, Rodwell was named Man of the Match.
 Two weeks later on 7 March 2010, he scored his second goal of the season, in a 5–1 win against Hull City.
 During the second half of the 2009–10 season, Rodwell became regularly used in more attacking midfield position.
 Despite suffering another injury later in the 2009–10 season, he made thirty–six appearances and scoring four times in all competitions.
 At the end of the 2009–10 season, Rodwell signed a five-year contract extension with Everton.